passcod/old-homepage/source/_posts/2012-11-07-unlicensing-everything-because-mit-aint-enough.markdown

 This is the license under which my code and content, here and everywhere else, is published under by default:

-> All text and code and bytes and images that I have and will author, baring any contrary notice on
+> All text and code and bytes and images that I have and will author, barring any contrary notice on
 > or joined to the work in question, or a global notice published here on __passcod.net__
 > (which would apply to all future works &mdash; one cannot, after all, un-release something), is hereby
 > released in the Public Domain, or licensed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/)